Meenakshi1108/Company-newsanalyzer/README.md

 - **Rate Limiting**:
   - Frequent use of `GoogleNews` or `googletrans` may encounter rate limits imposed by Google, though no explicit API key-based restrictions are coded.

+- **Deployment Constraints**:
+  - The Hugging Face Spaces deployment may have performance limitations compared to local deployment, especially with resource-intensive operations like news extraction and translation.